1j9c92/book-synthesis-skill/README.md

-# Personalized Book Synthesis Skill
+# Personalized book synthesis skill

 Most book tools give you a summary.
 This gives you a synthesis — every idea translated into your domain, your problems, your situation.
 The difference matters.
 A summary tells you what a book says.
 A synthesis tells you what it means for you, right now, given your actual work.